 Help them explore recovery options – work with them to find therapists, healthcare options, inpatient recovery, rehab, and treatment centers.
 Learn more about therapy together and consider where you might want your teen to get treated for their addiction.

 The most successful teen meth abuse treatment involves an intensive, holistic treatment that involves physical, mental, and behavioral rehabilitation.
 Therapy involves first helping a person stop using the drug, while being monitored and supported for any adverse side effects caused from withdrawal.
 Then, therapists work with the teen individually, in small groups, and with family members, to create as strong a network of support as possible.
 This support can help the teen to make positive, lasting changes toward recovery.

+Beyond just ending taking meth, therapy also helps the teen to address any other issues or factors that cause stress in life, and/or may have led to their initial use.
+Depression, anxiety, disordered eating, and academic pressure are but a few reasons why teens might start using meth.
 Because meth is such an addictive substance with such severe negative effects, treatment is recommended to begin as soon as possible, to minimize any harm caused.